dzek69/ezez-hooks/README.md

 - 🌐 `useSimpleGeolocation` - keep track of user's geolocation (simplified)
 - ☝️ `useInputDevice` - keep track of a currently active input device
 - 🥇 `useIsFirstRender` - keep track of first render
+- 🎭 `useProxyRef` - wraps your ref with a Proxy for full control
+- 🎭 `useForwardedProxyRef` - wraps forwarded ref with a Proxy for full control
 - 📅 `useToday` - keep track of day changes
 - 🔄 `useUpdateEvery` - force render every interval set